Kem LAC® HD - Water-Soluble Silage Inoculant

 Figure 1.
-Patterns for pH change in corn silage through 120 days in packet and bucket silos.
+Patterns for pH change in corn silage through 120 days in silos

 Varying degrees of aerobic deterioration occur before and during feeding on most farms.
 The inability to remove sufficient quantities of silage from silos between feedings or poorly packed silage are two difficulties producers must overcome.
-Feeds that undergo aerobic deterioration have reduced nutritional value and present challenges and waste such as disposal of spoiled feed.
-Milk yield of cows fed aerobically unstable corn declined approximately 7 lbs during 14 day feeding periods.4 Improving the aerobic stability of silages could confer a substantial advantage to producers.
+Feeds that undergo aerobic deterioration have reduced nutritional value and present challenges and waste, such as disposal of spoiled feed.
+Milk yield of cows fed aerobically unstable corn silage declined approximately 7 lbs during 14-day feeding periods.4 Improving the aerobic stability of silages could confer a substantial advantage to producers.

 Another trial evaluated the effectiveness of Kem LAC HD (KL) and Product BA on the aerobic stability of alfalfa silage.
-Second-cutting alfalfa was treated with Kem LAC HD, BA or water, as a negative control (C).
-The objectives of this inoculant evaluation were to assess the effects of Kem LAC HD versus BA versus epiphytic bacteria on fermentation, dry matter (DM) recovery, aerobic stability and feeding value of alfalfa silage.
+Second-cutting alfalfa was treated with Kem LAC HD, BA or water as the negative control (NC).
+The objectives of this inoculant evaluation were to assess the effects of Kem LAC HD versus BA versus epiphytic bacteria on fermentation, dry matter recovery, aerobic stability and feeding value of alfalfa silage.

-The data collected during this trial show Kem LAC HD and BA prevented alfalfa silage from heating for a significantly longer (P = 0.043) period of time compared to control silage.
+The data collected during this trial show Kem LAC HD and BA prevented alfalfa silage from heating for a significantly longer (P = 0.043) period of time compared to NC silage.
 Both inoculants would impart greater stability to the silage in order to help producers manage feeding strategies.
-For livestock producers, stability in both feed out and TMR mixes in the bunk promotes improved intakes and performance.
+For livestock producers, silage stability at feed-out, during TMR mixing and in the feed bunk, promotes improved intakes and performance.

 2Kemin Internal Document, 11-00000.

 3Kemin Internal Document, 12-00015.